ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 In addition to type optimizations, users can follow the [general best practices for codecs](/en/data-compression/compression-in-clickhouse#choosing-the-right-column-compression-codec) when attempting to optimize compression for ClickHouse Observability schemas.

 In general, users will find the `ZSTD` codec highly applicable to logging and trace datasets.
-Increasing the compression value from its default 1 may improve compression.
+Increasing the compression value from its default value of 1 may improve compression.
 This should, however, be tested, as higher values incur a greater CPU overhead at insert time.
 Typically, we see little gain from increasing this value.

 Furthermore, timestamps, while benefiting from delta encoding with respect to compression, have been shown to cause slow query performance if this column is used in the primary/ordering key.
 We recommend users assess the respective compression vs. query performance tradeoffs.